 The most important thing to bear in mind when comparing medical schools using league tables, is not which are ranked the highest, but which are the most suitable for you.
 Consider what’s important to you: is it the entry requirements, the student support available, student satisfaction with the course or is it something else?
 All of this information is available within medical school rankings, so look closely at areas which are meaningful to you, rather than just focusing on the overall ranking of the university.

 The other thing to be aware of when looking at medical school rankings, is that different league tables share different opinions about which are the best medical schools in the UK.
-This is simply down to the different criteria used within different league tables to score medical schools, so again it’s worth considering the individual scoring for each university against criteria that is useful for your decision making, and not just looking at the overall ranking.
+This is simply a result of using different criteria to score medical schools, so again it’s worth considering the individual scoring for each university against criteria that is important to you, and not just looking at the overall ranking.

-The different criteria used can affect the ranking dramatically in some cases, as you’ll see from the example below, of the top ten medical schools from two of the most popular leagues tables, The Guardian’s University Guide 2020: League Table for Medicine and The Complete University Guide’s Medicine League Table 2020.
+The different criteria used can affect the ranking dramatically in some cases, as you’ll see from the example below, of the top ten medical schools from two of the most popular leagues tables, The Guardian’s Best UK universities for medicine – league table and The Complete University Guide’s Medicine Subject League Table 2024.

-The Guardian’s University Guide 2020: League Table for Medicine and The Complete University Guide’s Medicine League Table 2020 have the following as their top ten medical schools:
+The Guardian’s Best UK universities for medicine – league table and The Complete University Guide’s Medicine Subject League Table 2024 have the following as their top ten medical schools for 2024 entry:

 Both The Complete University Guide and The Guardian rank medical schools using an Overall Score / Guardian Score, which combines each university's scores across a range of criteria.
 The main difference between The Guardian’s and The Complete University Guide’s ranking is the criteria used to create their overall scores.
-Whilst both include entry criteria, student satisfaction and career opportunities following graduation, The Complete University Guide also focuses on research quality, while The Guardian includes the percentage of students that progress from first to second year and the value added to the learning.
+Whilst both include entry criteria, student satisfaction and career opportunities following graduation, The Complete University Guide also focuses on research quality and intensity, while The Guardian includes information more directly linked to students, for example the percentage of students that progress from first to second year and the value added to their learning.

 Below is a full breakdown of The Guardian’s criteria used to score medical schools and an explanation of what each area refers to:

-* The scores for Satisfied with Course, Satisfied with Teaching and Satisfied with Feedback are all taken from the latest National Student Survey (NSS), which is completed by final year students to provide an understanding student experience at different institutions.
+* The scores for Satisfied with Teaching and Satisfied with Feedback are taken from the latest National Student Survey (NSS), which is completed by final year students to provide an understanding of student experience at different institutions.

-Below is the full list from The Guardian’s University Guide 2020: League Table for Medicine.
+Below is the full list from The Guardian’s Best UK universities for medicine – league table.

 This is also followed by a breakdown of the best medical schools based on individual criteria (for example student satisfaction) to help you make the right choice, based on what matters most to you.